National Employment Savings Trust: Contributions

 Under UK automatic-enrolment rules, the legal minimum for a qualifying defined contribution scheme is a total contribution of 8% of qualifying earnings, with at least 3% from the employer and the balance from the worker (including tax relief).
 This level has applied since 6 April 2019 after a phased increase from earlier, lower rates.
 The Department for Work and Pensions reviews the earnings trigger and the qualifying-earnings band each tax year.

 How contributions are calculated

 By default Nest uses the statutory qualifying-earnings basis.
 Employers may instead certify on an alternative earnings basis where the scheme still meets minimum quality standards (for example, using basic pay or all earnings).

 Tax relief

 Nest operates relief at source.
 Member contributions are paid net of basic-rate income tax and Nest claims the 20% relief and adds it to the pot, including for members who do not pay income tax.
 Higher- and additional-rate taxpayers can claim any extra relief through Self Assessment or HMRC adjustment.

 Opt-out and re-enrolment

 A worker who is automatically enrolled may opt out within one month and receive a refund of their own contributions.
 Employers must repeat the assessment and re-enrol eligible staff roughly every three years.

+Prior to the introduction of automatic enrolment, the Department for Work and Pensions estimated that around 28% of workers would opt out; in practice, Nest has reported an overall opt-out rate of around 8% since the scheme began.